rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ThreatHuntStatus.md

 - FAILED - Threat hunt failed.
 - CANCELING - Threat hunt is being canceled.
 - CANCELED - Threat hunt canceled.
+- PENDING - Pending: This represents that the set of snapshots has not yet been determined for the threat hunt.